Victor Robles Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, which ranks 13th in MLB.
+- The Angels pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Angels' 4.05 team ERA ranks 11th among all league pitching staffs.
+- The Angels' 4.05 team ERA ranks 11th across all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs allowed (10 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs given up (10 total, 1.1 per game).

-- Suarez (0-1) gets the start for the Angels, his second of the season.
+- Ohtani (1-0) makes the start for the Angels, his third of the season.

-- The lefty last appeared on Wednesday against the Seattle Mariners, when he tossed 4 1/3 innings, allowing six earned runs while giving up eight hits.
+- His last time out came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Washington Nationals while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.